Chidinmadnjoku/Customer-Segmentation-RFM-Modelling/README.md

 calcutates the number of times they transact with the business and Monetary that calculates how much the customer's transaction is worth.

-The benefit of the RFM is that it helps the business with properly categorize its customers based on their interaction with the business to enhavce effective targetting of marketing startegies.
+The benefit of the RFM is that it helps the business with properly categorize its customers based on their interaction with the business to enhance effective targetting of marketing startegies.